 Campbell, June.
 Traveller in Space: In Search of Female Identity in Tibetan Buddhism.
 New York: George Braziller, Inc., 1996.

 This unique work reverses the traditionally masculine approach to Tibet and its religious culture by connecting the institutional structures of Tibetan society, as well as Tibetan Buddhist religious belief, to the conceptualization of female identity in Tibet.
-Campbell focuses in on the subservient role of nuns within the religious structures of Tibetan Buddhism.
-The fact that the “Old Tibet” was a place of patriarchy will prove relevant to several themes raised by Ani Khadro’s story.
+Campbell focuses on the subservient role of nuns within the religious structures of Tibetan Buddhism.
+The fact that “Old Tibet” was a place of patriarchy will prove relevant to several themes raised by Ani Khadro’s story.
 Chapters of particular interest to my research will include Chapter 4: Monasticism and the Emergence of the Lineage of the Self-Born, Chapter 6: At One with the Secret Other, and Chapter 9: Perspectives on Culture and Gender.

 The Carlsberg Foundation’s Nomad Research Project.
 Tibetan Nomads: Environment, Pastoral Economy, and Material Culture.

-This compilation of facts about the Tibetan nomadic life provides extremely detailed information about the material aspects of this particular culture.
-I will draw primarily on the information concerning methods of trade, diet, costume, furniture, and homes.
-The one drawback for this source will be its primary focus on nomadic culture, not village Tibetan culture.
-I do not foresee this as an insurmountable problem as much of the information includes reference to other classes of Tibetan life as a means of comparison to the nomadic way of life.
+This compilation of facts about Tibetan nomadic life provides extremely detailed information about the material aspects of this particular culture.
+I will draw primarily on information concerning methods of trade, diet, costume, furniture, and homes.
+The one drawback of this source will be its primary focus on nomadic culture, not village Tibetan culture.
+I do not foresee this as an insurmountable problem as much of the information includes references to other classes of Tibetan life as a means of comparison to the nomadic way of life.
 The pictures, drawings, and charts of these day-to-day aspects of Tibetan living will help me tremendously in creating a descriptive narrative that will be simultaneously vivid and accurate.

 Choedrak, Tenzin.
 The Rainbow Palace: A Harrowing Spiritual Memoir.
 Trans.
 Judith Armbruster.
 London: Bantam Books, 2000.

 This memoir represents an account of a Tibetan monk and doctor’s life growing up in Tibet, being invaded by the Chinese, being taken as a political prisoner, and finally escaping after over twenty years of torture and suffering under the communist Chinese government.
-His life story provides me not only with a first-hand account of Tibetan life before and after the invasion, but provides the additional benefit of a background in Tibetan medicine.
+His life story provides me not only with a first-hand account of Tibetan life before and after the invasion but provides the additional benefit of a background in Tibetan medicine.
 Both of these assets make this memoir a significant contributor to my research.

 Coleman, Graham, et al. A Handbook of Tibetan Culture: A Guide to Tibetan Centres and Resources throughout the World.
 Boston: Shambhala Press, 1994.